ColoradoSchoolOfMines/wii-track/docs/design.rst

 Wii-Track
 #########

-In this document, we will give an overview of Wii-Track, describe its overall system architecture and the reasons we chose the architecture, describe our hackathon implementation; and discuss how this project could be implemented at an industrial scale.
+In this document, we will give an overview of Wii-Track, describe its overall system architecture, explain our hackathon implementation, and discuss how this project could be implemented at an industrial scale.

 Overview
 ========